-Highway Tales : That time we visited the bike temple.
+Highway Tales: That time we visited the Bike Temple

-”We will be visiting the bike temple on the way.”
-Said our driver.
+”We will be visiting the Bike Temple on the way” said our driver.

 “What temple?”
 I responded, shocked.
-I thought I had heard temple.
+I thought I had heard the temple.
 My faith in my ability to pay attention, even when I was sleepy was restored.
 It had been a long and comfortable drive since our last halt at the temple in Ranakpur, I could be forgiven for falling asleep.
 However, since the minute I’d heard of the ‘Bike Temple’ I wanted to know more.

-Ranakpur Jain Temple (Credit_Ninara)
+Ranakpur Jain Temple (Photo Credit – Ninara)

 India in general is a very religious country; you will find a lot of pretty temples, mosques and churches.
 Some of the most beautiful sites in the country are somehow connected to religion.
-Majority of India’s population is Hindu, and Hindus believe in a lot of gods (every deity being a form of the original holy triumvirate that Hinduism is based upon).
+Majority of India’s population is Hindu, and Hindus believe in a lot of Gods (every deity being a form of the original holy triumvirate that Hinduism is based upon).

 I knew of the Tirupathi Temple in Andhra Pradesh, where people (men) shave their heads (hair is considered as a sign of pride, shaving your head would mean giving up on pride for God).
 I’ve also heard of the rat temple (Jaipur and Bikaner), the monkey temple (Jaipur and Hampi).
 But, I would never have imagined that I’d be visiting a temple devoted to a bike; a Royal Enfield to be precise.